-- i) The application of the Company's accounting policy for exploration and evaluation expenditure and impairment indicator evaluation requires estimates in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
-Estimates and assumptions made may change if new information becomes available.
-If, after an expenditure is capitalized, information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off in profit or loss in the year the new information becomes available.
+- i) The application of the Company's accounting policy for exploration and evaluation expenditures and the assessment of impairment indicators requires the use of estimates in determining whether it is likely that future economic benefits will flow to the Company.
+These estimates often rely on assumptions regarding future events or circumstances and are subject to change as new information becomes available.
+If, after an expenditure has been capitalized, new information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off in profit or loss in the year the new information becomes available.
 Ownership of exploration and evaluation assets involves certain inherent risks, including geological, commodity prices, operating costs and permitting risks.
-Many of these risks are outside of the Company's control. - For the years ended December 31, 2023 and December 31, 2022, there were no indicators of impairment identified with respect to the Company's exploration and evaluation assets. - ii) The determination of fair value of share-based compensation associated with stock options requires assumptions with respect to volatility, expected life and discount rates.
-Changes in these assumptions impact the share-based compensation recognized in profit or loss over the vesting period of the stock options.
+Many of these risks are outside of the Company's control. - For the year ended December 31, 2024, there were indicators of impairment identified with respect to some of the Company's exploration and evaluation assets.
+This was due to the expiration of the rights to explore the area of interest, with no expectation of renewal.
+For the year ended December 31, 2023, there were no indicators of impairment identified with respect to the Company's exploration and evaluation assets. - ii) The determination of fair value of share-based compensation associated with stock options and RSUs requires assumptions with respect to volatility, expected life and discount rates.
+Changes in these assumptions impact the share-based compensation recognized in profit or loss over the vesting period of the stock options and RSUs.